The Franciscan Institute's training program in Franciscan mission-based leadership.

 The Padua Program hosts events in the University Conference Center in Doyle Hall on the SBU campus.

-Cohort IV to begin in fall of 2021
+Cohort V to begin in fall of 2022

 The Padua Program is an educational program in Franciscan mission-based leadership for directors, managers and leaders of Franciscan institutions.
-The registration fee of $1,500 includes access to eight monthly virtual sessions (Part One) as well as all accommodations during the three-day on-campus program (Part Two).
+It includes access to eight monthly virtual sessions (Part One) as well as all accommodations during the three-day on-campus program (Part Two).

 Directed by some of the country’s best scholars in Franciscan studies, participants will study the unique features of Franciscan leadership as proposed by these two founders of the Franciscan movement.
 We will explore what it means to have a Franciscan mission and a Franciscan institutional vocation in the 21st century.

-Dates for these eight monthly virtual sessions are as follows:
+Dates for these eight monthly virtual sessions will be announced.
+Please return to this site for updates often.

-This concluding portion of the program will be held on the campus of St. Bonaventure University over three days, from Wednesday, July 27, through Friday, July 29.
+This concluding portion of the program will be held on the campus of St. Bonaventure University over three days in July.
+Dates will be announced.
 All accommodations (an air-conditioned townhouse apartment and all meals) are included in the registration fee.

 Participants will have an opportunity to meet one another in person and apply their learning of the Franciscan study to the latest research on leadership in both profit and not-for-profit enterprises.